The Beatles performed a single show at this venue in Milwaukee, Wisconsin, USA - their only such performance in the state.

 Tickets were priced at $2.50, $3.50, $4.50 and $5.50, and had gone on sale in April 1964.
 Within a week all 12,000 had sold out.
 Also on the bill were The Bill Black Combo, The Exciters, Clarence 'Frogman' Henry, and Jackie DeShannon.

 Security was tight around the arena, as the Milwaukee authorities feared the effects of Beatlemania.
 The Beatles arrived in the city by aeroplane in the afternoon, and were met by around 700 fans.
 Fifty police officers and 30 county deputies had difficulty restraining the fans, despite makeshift fences being erected, and officers with fire hoses stood by.
 At one point around 100 fans broke through the cordon and rushed towards an approaching plane.

 During the show the Red Cross posted 18 people around the venue, armed with ammonia and other inhalants, and treated at least 10 fainting girls.

 The Beatles performed their usual 30-minute set, arriving on stage shortly after 9pm.
 They played Twist And Shout, You Can't Do That, All My Loving, She Loves You, Things We Said Today, Roll Over Beethoven, Can't Buy Me Love, If I Fell, I Want To Hold Your Hand, Boys, A Hard Day's Night and Long Tall Sally.

-After the show fans the Coach House Motor Inn, on West Wisconsin Avenue and 19th Street.
-Some fans stood in front of the building all night, but were mostly well behaved.
-Inside the group ate dinner and were given antibiotic shots to alleviate their colds.
+After the show fans assembled outside the Coach House Motor Inn, on West Wisconsin Avenue and 19th Street, where The Beatles were staying.
+Some stood in front of the building all night, but were mostly well behaved.
+Inside the hotel the band ate dinner and were given antibiotic shots to alleviate their colds.